Analysis and limitations of modified circuit-to-Hamiltonian constructions: Tightness of the Geometrical Lemma for the UNSAT Penalty

-The claim of \cref{theo:kitaev} follows.
 For convenience, we further collect the findings regarding the block matrix decomposition of the full circuit Hamiltonian given in the proof of \cref{theo:kitaev} in the following lemma. \begin{lemma} Kitaev's construction can be block-decomposed as $\Hkit=\bigoplus \op S_i$, where each block $\op S_i$ has the form given in \cref{eq:stoq-double-delta}.
 The ground state energy of each of these blocks is $\Omega(T^{-2})$, and thus $E_p(\Hkit)=\Omega(T^{-2})$. \end{lemma}